Jon Heidenreich: Independent circuit (2007–2009, 2016–2018)

 After leaving the WWE, Heidenreich made his debut in All-American Wrestling, a Louisiana-based promotion on May 19, 2007, where he defeated J.T.
 Lamotta.
 On May 18, 2008, he teamed with Rodney Mack to defeat Latinos Locos for the promotion's Tag Team Championship.
 However, the title was vacated soon afterwards due to interference in the original title match.
 On December 14, Heidenreich won the promotion's Heavyweight Championship in a three way Loser Leaves AAW match involving then-champion The Angel of Sinn and Haniel, in which he pinned Angel to win the title.
 He retired from professional wrestling soon after.

 Heidenreich wrestled several matches in 2016, including for New York-based promotion Warriors of Wrestling on June 11, 2016, against Juba.
 The match ended in a double disqualification.
 He faced off against a Doink the Clown impersonator at an event in a Golden Corral parking lot in May 2016, with the bizarre encounter gaining the attention of WrestleCrap.

 On November 12, 2017, Heidenreich won the 302 Wrestling Heavyweight Championship; however the title was immediately retired after his win.

 Other media

 Heidenreich participated in the wrestling film, Bloodstained Memoirs.
 He also appears as a playable character in WWE Day of Reckoning 2 and WWE SmackDown! vs. Raw 2006.

 Personal life

-Heidenreich and his wife, Marissa, have one son together.
+Heidenreich is married and has two children.
 In 2005, his home was damaged by Hurricane Katrina.

 In July 2016, Heidenreich was named part of a class action lawsuit filed against WWE which alleged that wrestlers incurred traumatic brain injuries during their tenure and that the company concealed the risks of injury.
 The suit was litigated by attorney Konstantine Kyros, who has been involved in a number of other lawsuits against WWE.
 The lawsuit was dismissed by US District Judge Vanessa Lynne Bryant in September 2018.

+Since leaving WWE, Heidenreich has resided in New Orleans and in February 2026 was reported to be working at a Wal-Mart store.